Mexico at a Glance

 Living in Mexico

-Expats in Mexico often get a multitude of contradicting impressions traveling between vibrant cities and the serene countryside.
-When planning your stay in Mexico, cultural differences and chaos may overwhelm you.
+As an expat in Mexico, you will form a multitude of contradictory impressions as you travel through vibrant cities and across the serene countryside.
+When planning your stay in Mexico, you needn’t be overwhelmed by the country’s cultural differences and diversity, however.

-Life in Mexico is fairly cheap compared to many other countries.
-Of course, this depends largely on your location of choice.
-When you decide to spend time abroad in Mexico, make sure to find out which residential areas you should avoid.
+Living in Mexico is fairly cheap compared to many other countries.
+Of course, the cost of living depends largely on the location of your residency.
+When you decide to spend time living in Mexico, be sure to investigate which residential areas are best avoided.
 Crime levels are often higher in certain urban districts.
-Speak to locals and other expats in Mexico if you are unsure.
+Speaking to locals and other expats in Mexico will go a long way in figuring out the best place for you to settle down.